toschka123/20QProb---Bachelor-Thesis/readme.md

 Supervisor: B.B.
 Kruit<br>

 The pdf file contains the thesis. <br>
-The jupyter notebooks contain the code and the visualisations of the results.<br>
+The jupyter notebooks FullPy.ipynb and Experiment_20_Q_Prob.ipynb contain the code.
+The experiment is in a different file because it has been run using google colab for computing time reasons.
+The notebook results.ipynp contains the visualisations of the results.<br>
 The .tsv and .nt files contain the dataset that was used. <br>

 In this thesis I developed a new, robust approach for playing the 20 Questions Game (also known as Guess Who?) with a Knowledge Graph.